raibis/nestjs-datastar/README.md

 ### Basic Usage

-Here's a simple example that reads clients signals, patches elements and signals.
+Here’s a simple example that reads client signals, updates both elements and signals, and executes a script.

 ```pug
 // views/index.pug